sirkomra/Power-BI/README.md

 # Power-BI
-I've developed a Attendance Dashboard using Power BI
+I've created a Attendance Dashboard using Power BI